 It’s also important to note that if you’re going longer than two weeks between washes, your scalp can get irritated and start producing more oil which may lead to breakouts.

 BUT why risk it?
-If you don’t want patchy hair colour, wash your hair a couple of days before you hit the salon.
+If you don’t want patchy hair color, wash your hair a couple of days before you hit the salon.

-Why do salons wash your hair after colouring?
+Why do salons wash your hair after coloring?

 Is it to get all of the dye off and out of my hair, or is there a deeper reason?